shwina/cccl/docs/python/parallel.rst

 Iterators that wrap an array (or another output iterator) may be used as both input and output iterators.
-Here's an example showing how to use a :func:`TransformIterator <cuda.cccl.parallel.experimental.iterators.TransformIterator>` to transform the output of a reduction before writing to the underlying array.
+Here's an example showing how to use a :func:`TransformIterator <cuda.parallel.iterators.TransformIterator>` to transform the output of a reduction before writing to the underlying array.

 .. literalinclude:: ../../python/cuda_cccl/tests/parallel/examples/iterator/transform_output_iterator.py